jtsage/jtsage-datebox/docs/doc/2-0-installing.md

 If you only plan to *ever* use one mode, you can find complied versions by browsing the [CDN](http://cdn.jtsage.com/datebox/) - they have "COMP" in the filename, and include the CORE file.

+## Full Script
+Also in the [CDN](http://cdn.jtsage.com/datebox/) are a few "full" versions - they have .all in the name.  .all.extras includes customflip, other .all's do not.
+The one with .amd in the filename also has require.js bindings.

 ### Custom Builds
 Occasonally, it is prefereable to have the core script, and all of the modes you